timruffles/jb/README.md

     > qj ao use $A how${B} you like ac ["use","variables","however","you","like"]

 qj's operators are all two character codes, followed by a space.

+### Paired operators

 Operators determine how qj interprets characters that follow them.
 They follow a naming scheme, e.g 'sc'

     s                c

     string           close

-    object type      action
+    kind             action

 So, for instance, ao is 'array open'.
 The standard actions are: